Judging Your Own Character

-Cultural character concerns following the rules of your religion, culture or government.
+Cultural character concerns following the rules of your religion, organization, culture or government.
 Most people do things they feel are important or necessary.

 Some people will feel they are religious, even though they seldom attend church and often break religious rules.
 But others may fall away from their religion, simply because they don't believe in it any more.
 In their own eyes, they do not believe they are bad people.

 Likewise, within their own cultural community, a person may abandon his or her cultural rules because of lack of belief in it.
 They have moved on to a different culture with less stringent rules.

 In general, people judge their cultural character according to the rules they believe are valid for their lifestyle.
 But still, some may feel guilty if what they do breaks rules that they were taught as young children.